giuseppeporcelli/smlambdaworkshop/training/README.md

 |Ham                 |                        |
 |Spam                |                        |

+If you want to know more about the origin of the words spam & ham please visit: <a href="https://en.wiktionary.org/wiki/ham_e-mail">https://en.wiktionary.org/wiki/ham_e-mail</a>

 The collection is composed by just one text file, where each line has the correct class followed by the raw message.
 Some examples are bellow:

 |Class |SMS Text|